JeanRosselVallee/TpFilRougeBack/README.md

 Solution:
 - MVC pattern
 - send results to the View (Front-Side) via Json files
+    - file CartView.jsp
+- the services offered by the Controller are coded in Java
+    - file CartController
 - access the Model (database) via Hibernate
-- the services offered by the Controller are coded in Java
+    - files CartModel.java, Cart.java and Cart.hbm.xml for the table cart
+    - files CartViewModel.java, CartView.java and ViewCartProducts.hbm.xml for the view cartView

 Data Model:
 - A new table "cart" contains the references of the products in the cart.